 The Centre for Career & Personal Development is also based at the Medway Campus and offers an exciting range of programmes to practitioners working, or wanting to work, in career guidance, career counselling and career learning; alongside offering programmes for those supporting young people.

-The Medway Campus is close to the historic naval town of Chatham, the cultural centre of Gillingham, and the beautiful cathedral city of Rochester.
+The Medway Campus, once the site of HMS Pembroke is close to the Historic Dockyard, the naval town of Chatham, the cultural centre of Gillingham, and the beautiful cathedral city of Rochester.
 Chatham Maritime, only 42 minutes away from London by train, has experienced major developments, creating a student-friendly new quarter with a real village atmosphere.
 Here you’ll find a multiplex cinema, an outlet shopping centre, a fully equipped sports centre as well as lively marina side restaurants.
 Visit Medway provides full information on what’s going on in the area throughout the year.

 In a recent report examining ‘The economic impact of Canterbury Christ Church University’, in 2012/13 it was estimated that the expenditure of the University and its students together generated £83 million of output in Medway and 690 full-time equivalent jobs, including around 80 full-time jobs in the University itself.